EU approves ban on new combustion-engine cars from 2035 | Science-Environment

 - Belgium

-The European Parliament and EU member countries have reached a deal to ban the sale of new gasoline and diesel cars and vans by 2035.
+European Union lawmakers and member countries reached a deal to ban the sale of new gasoline and diesel cars and vans by 2035.

-EU negotiators sealed on Thursday night the first agreement of the bloc's "Fit for 55'' package set up by the Commission to achieve the EU's climate goals of cutting emissions of the gases that cause global warming by 55 per cent over this decade.
+The deal EU negotiators sealed on Thursday night is the first agreement of the bloc's “Fit for 55'' package, which the bloc's executive commission set up to achieve the goal of cutting greenhouse gas emissions by 55 per cent over this decade.

-Passenger cars are a major polluter, accounting for 61 per cent of total CO2 emissions from EU road transport.
+Under the deal, carmakers will be required to reduce the emissions of new cars sold by 55 per cent in 2030, compared to 2021, before reaching a 100 per cent cut five years later.

+The European Parliament and member states must formally approve the agreement before it comes into force.

-The EU wants to drastically reduce gas emission from transportation by 2050 and promote electric cars, but a report from the bloc's external auditor showed last year that the region is lacking the appropriate charging stations.
+The EU wants to drastically reduce emissions from transportation by 2050 and promote electric vehicles, but a report from the bloc's external auditor showed last year that the region lacks the appropriate charging stations.

+The EU Parliament said on Friday that funding should be directed to help small- and medium-sized businesses that are part of the automotive supply chain, as well as vulnerable regions and communities, weather the transition to ending sales of cars that run on gas and diesel.

+Scientists have said even the less ambitious goal will be missed by a wide margin unless drastic steps are taken to reduce emissions.

-"This is a historic decision as it sets for the first time a clear decarbonization pathway — with targets in 2025, 2030 and 2035 and aligned with our goal of climate neutrality by 2050,'' boasted Pascal Canfin, the chair of the environment committee of the European Parliament.
+“This is a historic decision, as it sets for the first time a clear decarbonisation pathway — with targets in 2025, 2030 and 2035 and aligned with our goal of climate neutrality by 2050,” Pascal Canfin, the chair of the environment committee of the European Parliament, said.
+“This sector, which accounts for 16 per cent of European emissions at the moment, will be carbon-neutral by 2050.''

-Scientists even the less ambitious goal will be missed by a wide margin unless drastic steps are taken to reduce emissions.

 Greenpeace said the 2035 deadline is too late to limit global warming to below 1.5 degrees Celsius (2.7 degrees Fahrenheit).

-"The EU is taking the scenic route, and that route ends in disaster,'' said Greenpeace EU transport campaigner Lorelei Limousin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)